anthonyli358/FlapPyBird-Reinforcement-Learning/README.md

 ## 2026 Update

-Given this problem is theoretically with perfect state representation and sufficient exploration, it must be possible to train an agent which never dies.
+Given this problem is theoretically solvable with perfect state representation and sufficient exploration, it must be possible to train an agent which never dies.
 I experimented further with different reward functions (a reward of 1 for increasing score helped the agent to learn much faster), hyperparameters, some different approaches to experience replay, and adjusted what the agent knows about the environment in `get_state()` but without much success.
 One possible improvement could simply be higher training times since I only trained for 1-2 hours usually.

 Another possible reason for failures is that whilst state aliasing the positions x0, y0, and y1 to improve the training time, we lose information about some possible states. e.g. in certain scenarios a y1 of 22 and 29 could require different moves but are bucketed into the same q-value.